 We typically advise customers against paying upfront, to avoid scammers taking advantage of them and not delivering on their end of the bargain.
 In these rare cases, money upfront is requested in the form of non-retrievable transfers (Western Union or MoneyGram, for example).

 If you do request cash upfront, we strongly recommend that you offer the customer a payment method that is retrievable, ie allows chargebacks.
 Examples include credit card payments or PayPal, both of which the customer can dispute if things do not go according to plan.
 We also require that you inform the customer of your payment requirements before they accept your bid and enter into a contract with you.

 Cash or check is a common, easy way to get paid.
 However, if you offer the option of paying by Paypal or credit card, the process is made simpler and easier for the customer.
 This can be the difference between you winning the job vs the customer selecting somebody else.

 There are a number of simple options out there for accepting credit card payments.
 Square.com, for example, will send you a small credit card reader that attaches to your smartphone.
 This allows you to quickly and easily process credit cards.

 The service fee

 CitizenShipper charges the customer a small fee, prior to them being able to accept you for the job.
 We do not take this fee out of your bid.
 What you bid, you get paid!
 Our fee works on a sliding scale - it's added to your bid and paid by the customer as soon as they book you for a job.

 For example, let's say you bid $500 on a shipment and win that shipment.
-The service fee would be $93.5, which the customer pays to CitizenShipper as soon as they click "Book driver".
+Our service fee would be $99, which the customer is charged as soon as they click "Book driver".
 The customer would still owe you the full $500, as per your bid.